Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Introduction

 \section{Introduction}

-In quantum mechanics, observables are identified with (not necessarily bounded) self-adjoint operators on a complex Hilbert space and two bounded observables are simultaneously observable if and only if the corresponding bounded self-adjoint operators commute (see, for example, \cite[Theorem 4.11]{Var}).
+In quantum mechanics, observables are identified with (not necessarily bounded) self-adjoint operators on a complex Hilbert space and two bounded observables are simultaneously observable if and only if the corresponding bounded self-adjoint operators commute \cite[Theorem 4.11]{Var}.
 Consider the real vector space $B_{s}(H)$ formed by all bounded self-adjoint operators on a complex Hilbert space $H$.
 Linear commutativity preserving automorphisms of $B_{s}(H)$ are determined in \cite{CJR}.
-A description of non-linear bijective transformations of $B_{s}(H)$ preserving the commutativity in both directions can be found in \cite{MS} (for the case when $H$ is separable).
-We investigate such kind of transformations for conjugacy classes of compact self-adjoint operators.
+A description of non-linear bijective transformations of $B_{s}(H)$ preserving the commutativity in both directions can be found in \cite{MS} under the assumption that $H$ is separable.
+See \cite{Semrl2} for more results.

+We investigate this kind of transformations on conjugacy classes of compact self-adjoint operators, i.e. subsets of type $\{UAU^{*}\}_{U\in U(H)}$ with some fixed compact self-adjoint operator $A$.
+Every such conjugacy class is completely determined by the spectrum and the dimensions of the corresponding eigenspaces.

-The Grassmannian formed by $k$-dimensional subspaces of $H$ can be identified with the conjugacy class of projections (self-adjoint idempotents) of rank $k$.
+The Grassmannian formed by $k$-dimensional subspaces of $H$ can be identified with the conjugacy class ${\mathcal P}_{k}(H)$ formed by projections (self-adjoint idempotents) of rank $k$.
 Projections play an important role in operator theory and mathematical foundations of quantum mechanics.
 In particular, rank-one projections correspond to pure states of quantum mechanical systems.
+The classic version of Wigner's theorem states that every bijective transformation of ${\mathcal P}_{1}(H)$ preserving the transition probability (the angle between the ranges of projections) is induced by a unitary or anti-unitary operator \cite{Wigner}.
+Moln\'ar \cite{Molnar} extended this result to conjugacy classes ${\mathcal P}_k(H)$ with $k>1$.
+Various examples of Wigner-type theorems can be found in \cite{G-rev,Molnar-book,Pankov-book}.

-By Uhlhorn's version of Wigner's theorem \cite{Uhlhorn}, every bijective transformation of the conjugacy class of rank-one projections preserving the orthogonality relation in both directions (two self-adjoint operators are orthogonal if their ranges are orthogonal) is induced by a unitary or anti-unitary operator if the dimension of $H$ is not less than $3$.
-Two rank-one projections commute if and only if they are orthogonal.
-Therefore, our result can be considered as a Wigner-type theorem for some generalized Grassannians, i.e. conjugacy classes of compact self-adjoint operators; various examples of Wigner-type theorems for Hilbert Grassmannians (conjugacy classes of projections) can be found in \cite{Molnar-book,Pankov-book}.
+By Uhlhorn's version of Wigner's theorem \cite{Uhlhorn}, every bijective transformation of ${\mathcal P}_{1}(H)$ preserving the orthogonality relation in both directions is induced by a unitary or anti-unitary operator if $\dim H\ge 3$.
+Gy\"ory \cite{Gyory} and \v{S}emrl \cite{Semrl} (see also \cite{GS}) proved independently that the same holds for other ${\mathcal P}_{k}(H)$ if $\dim H>2k$.
+Simple examples show that the statement fails in the case when $\dim H=2k$.